2D Barcodes

 gs1au-misc-datamatrix-lasered-tag-450x185

-The GS1 Healthcare community recommends GS1 DataMatrix or linear GS1 barcodes for product identification and traceability and accessing online information.
-QR codes shall not be used for product identification in healthcare.
-They are acceptable for providing electronic product information when the GS1 DataMatrix or linear GS1 barcode can’t be used, but should be used only as secondary barcodes, preferably in addition to GS1 DataMatrix or linear GS1 barcodes to avoid confusion, especially in healthcare settings.
+The GS1 Healthcare community recommends GS1 DataMatrix or linear GS1 barcodes (e.g. GS1-128) for product identification and traceability and accessing online information.
+QR codes shall not be used for product identification in healthcare and are acceptable only for providing electronic product information when the GS1 DataMatrix or linear GS1 barcode cannot be used for this purpose.
+Where necessary, they should only be used as secondary barcodes in addition to a GS1 DataMatrix or linear GS1 barcode.

-GS1 Healthcare Position Statement on GS1 DataMatrix Implementation
+GS1 Healthcare Position Paper - Statement on GS1 DataMatrix Implementation

 Get a Barcode Number